RanitManik/MultiNotes/.github/CODE_OF_CONDUCT.md

-# Code of Conduct for MultiNotes
+# Code of Conduct for lucide note

-MultiNotes is an open source project maintained by RanitManik.
+lucide note is an open source project maintained by RanitManik.
 We want contributors, users, and community members to feel safe and welcome.
 This Code of Conduct explains our expectations for participant behavior and the steps maintainers will take to address unacceptable behavior.

 ## Our Standards